Protons accumulate at the graphene-water interface: Methods

 \section{Methods}

 \textbf{Machine Learning Potentials.} In this work, we use the MACE architecture \cite{mace_canonical}, which allows for fast and highly data-efficient training with high-order equivariant message passing and has been proven robust in a wide variety of scenarios \cite{mace_mp_0}.
 We developed and validated a MACE MLP model (see \tochange{Section S2}) with two layers, a 6\;\AA\;cutoff distance, 128 equivariant messages, and a maximal message equivariance of $L = 1$.
-The MLP includes semi-local interactions with a receptive field effectively spanning 12\;\AA, expected to capture most electrostatic interactions adequately.
+The MLP captures semi-local interactions through a receptive field that spans the product of the number of layers and the cutoff distance per layer.
+In this case, the total receptive field is 12 \;\AA, allowing the MLP to account for interactions within this range.
+While the model does not explicitly account for long-range effects, the 12\;\AA\;receptive field spans nearly the entire width of the slit in most cases, effectively capturing the relevant electrostatic interactions within the simulation.
 The final energy and force validation root-mean-square error were 0.7\;meV/atom and 17.2\;meV/\AA, respectively.

 To accurately represent the potential energy surface of the systems, we train our MLP model using energies and atomic forces obtained from DFT calculations using the CP2K/Quickstep code \cite{cp2k_2020}.
 We specifically used the revPBE-D3 \cite{revpbed3_1, revpbed3_2} functional due to its robust performance in reproducing the structure and dynamics of liquid water \cite{angelos_dft_water_2016, tobias_vdw_2016, ondrej_revpbe_2017}, while also effectively capturing protonic defects \cite{marsalek_mlp_pt} and the interaction energies between water and graphene \cite{Brandenburg2019}.
 Atomic cores are represented using dual-space GTH pseudopotentials \cite{gth_1996}.
 The Kohn-Sham orbitals of oxygen and hydrogen atoms are expanded using the TZV2P basis set, while those of carbon atoms are expanded using the DZVP basis set.
 An auxiliary plane-wave basis with a cutoff of 1200 Ry was used to represent the density.
-See \tochange{Section S1} for further details\cite{basis_set_2007}.
+We have examined the influence of the functional and dispersion correction on our results and found that the observed trends remain consistent, irrespective of these choices (see \tochange{Section S2}).

+For interfacial systems, we used a vacuum of 15\,\AA{} to uncouple periodic images in the $z$ direction, leading to negligible interactions between the images as confirmed by the convergence of the energy with respect to the vacuum size.